puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

-Valid values: `present`, `absent`
+Valid values: 'present', 'absent'.

-Defaults to `present`.
+Defaults to 'present'.
 Specifies whether this application server profile should be federated or not.
 Executes `addNode.sh` or `removeNode.sh` under the hood.

 ##### `cell`